Ariel To Unveil 1,180-Horsepower EV That Weighs As Much As Ford Mustang

 The British manufacturer also is considering making a rear-drive P40 variant that will have a 56 kWh battery.

-Ariel’s P40 project reportedly is part of a three-company venture, dubbed High-Performance Carbon Reduction, and partly is funded by a £2-million ($2.56 million) grant from the U.K. government.
+Ariel’s P40 project reportedly is part of a three-company venture, dubbed High-Performance Carbon Reduction, and partly is funded by a £2 million ($2.56 million) grant from the U.K. government.

 Thumbnail photo via Ariel